yogeshkoli/bucketboard/README.md

 ## 🚀 Features

-- ✅ **Browse & Organize:** Create, rename, and move files and folders with an intuitive interface.
+- ✅ **Full File Management:** Upload, download, preview, rename, and delete files and folders.
-- ✅ **Drag & Drop:** Easily upload files or reorganize them by dragging them into folders.
+- ✅ **Intuitive Interface:** Organize with drag-and-drop moving and view details in a properties panel.
-- ✅ **Bulk Actions:** Select and delete multiple files at once to manage your bucket efficiently.
+- ✅ **Bulk Actions:** Select and delete multiple files at once.
-- ✅ **Secure Sharing:** Generate time-limited, secure links (pre-signed URLs) to share files externally.
+- ✅ **Secure Sharing:** Generate time-limited, secure links (pre-signed URLs).
-- ✅ **Powerful Search:** Instantly find what you need with client-side search and filtering by name or type.
+- ✅ **Powerful Search:** Instantly find files with client-side search and filtering.
+- ✅ **Storage Analytics:** Visualize bucket usage with an interactive dashboard.
-- ✅ **File Previews:** Preview common file types like images and PDFs directly in the browser.
+- ✅ **Editable Metadata:** View and edit S3 object tags directly from the properties panel.
-- ✅ **Modern UI:** A clean, responsive interface with both light and dark modes.
+- ✅ **Modern UI:** A clean, responsive interface with light and dark modes.
-- ✅ **Dockerized:** Get up and running in minutes with a simple `docker-compose up`.
+- ✅ **Dockerized:** Simple setup with `docker-compose up`.

 ---